 I was not sure whether to mention the clock, I think it’s very obvious and everyone likes it or not?
 It’s really fascinating.
 Its mechanism, the figures with movement, the apostles greeting, and its 600 years old.
 The clock is, perhaps, the most attractive of the sights of Prague.
 It is hard not to halt to watch the show every hour if we are walking through the square.

 What do you think about my Prague curiosities?
 Have you been to Prague?
-What would you add? if you have any comments, suggestions and/or questions write in the section below ⇓ See you next time!
+What did you find interesting? if you have any comments, suggestions and/or questions write in the section below ⇓ See you next time!